ezekiel24r/NvidiaProfileStore/README.md

 ![Screenshot 2024-02-17 113152](https://github.com/ezekiel24r/NvidiaProfileStore/assets/11917879/f2258548-5846-42e6-8a0a-f1db764c79a2)
 ![Screenshot 2024-02-17 113230](https://github.com/ezekiel24r/NvidiaProfileStore/assets/11917879/4c2474ba-87f7-40aa-ba9a-766e07a0f390)

 - These seem to make a difference somehow...
-The main thing to change is texture quality to the same as your VR setting, in this case, Medium.
+The main thing to change is texture redolution to the same as your VR setting, in this case, Medium.
 I usually have my Terrain LOD way higher on flatscreen, it's just low in this screenshot because I was testing things.

 - Restart MSFS to actually get that texture setting to change.